EPCCed/archer2-advanced-use-of-lammps/_episodes/04-post-run-analysis.md

 The simulation will generate a LAMMPS trajectory file called `nvt.lammpstrj` that we will be using to run our `rerun` simulation.

-You can run the `rerun` simulation from the login node -- it is quick, not computationally intensive, does not require much memory, and can be run on a single core.
+You can run the `rerun` simulation from the serial nodes as this is a quick, not computationally intensive simulation that can be run on a single core.
 To run the rerun simulation, run the following commands:

   ```bash
   module load PrgEnv-gnu